libinxulab/xulab_software/imms/qac_biomonitoring/README.md

 * Folder ("Extracted Chromatograms") containing .png images of extracted (raw), smoothed, and fitted LC chromatograms

 ### Notes
-While `multigauss.py` is intended to be imported and utilized within `process.py`, it may also be directly executed by manually inputing raw chromatographic data:
+While `multigauss.py` is intended to be imported and utilized within `process.py` or `process_rt_filter.py`, it may also be directly executed by manually inputing raw chromatographic data:
 ```python
 from multigauss import process_data